bqchristie/seneca-web322-fall-2023/assignments/assignment-three/README.md

    - DELETE /api/products/:id => deletes a single user and returns JSON onbject with a success method
    - POST /api/products => Adds a user to the users array and returns new user as JSON

-6. Add a new login endpoiny
+6. Add a new login endpoint to the API

    - POST /api/login => Accepts email and password in body. - if the email exists in the array of users and the user isAdmin (look at the first user in fakeUsers.json) send back {message: "Logged In"} - if the user does not exsist send back status 401 with {message: "Authorization failed"}